 Every shop is built around a catalog of products.
 You can set up your products in the admin dashboard and then organize them with tags to help shoppers navigate your catalog.
 Once shoppers have found what they want and make a purchase, you’ll fulfill their orders by accepting payments and delivering their items.

-Developers can customize any part of the administrator or shopper experience by writing plugins.
+Developers can customize any part of the administrator or shopper experience by manipulating existing plugins and environment variables or by writing their own plugins.
 Because Open Commerce is fully modular, you’ll often want to share code between plugins so features are available across the entire platform.
 If you’ve created a new plugin or modified an existing one and you want to share it with other developers, you can contribute to the Open Commerce community.
 When committing to existing Open Commerce repos, you should follow the testing requirements

 Open Commerce was formerly known as Reaction Commerce.
 You may see references to Reaction throughout the guides and docs, especially in code—all Open Commerce repos are under the

 As we continue the renaming process, we’ll announce any future breaking changes in the release notes.